Serves 6-8

 3 tbsp milk

-Preheat oven to 180°C. Place apple pieces in a heavy-based saucepan with 50g butter, ½ cup sugar, lemon juice (to stop the apples from browning), and cinnamon stick (if using).
+Place apple pieces in a heavy-based saucepan with 50g butter, ½ cup sugar, lemon juice (to stop the apples from browning), and cinnamon stick (if using).
 Cook over medium heat until fruit is just softened but still holding its shape.
 Set aside to cool.

-Combine flours, remaining sugar, and remaining butter in a food processor and pulse until mixture resembles fine breadcrumbs.
+To make pastry, combine flours, remaining sugar, and remaining butter in a food processor and pulse until mixture resembles fine breadcrumbs.
 Add egg and milk and pulse to combine.

 Remove from processor and gently press about two-thirds of the pastry into a well-greased pastry tin (the pastry is quite delicate).
 Refrigerate for 30 minutes and wrap remaining pastry in plastic wrap until ready to use.